danhall123/patch/README.md

-# PATCH - Black & White Prototype
+# PATCH - Firebase Connected
-Modern, clean, fully styled.
+First working connection to your Firebase project.